pnavaro/hello-quarto/README.md

 # hello-quarto

-These are the slides for the "Hello, Quarto!" keynote at rstudio::conf(2022).
+Here are the materials for a quarto presentation built from slides made for the "Hello, Quarto!" keynote at rstudio::conf(2022).